nnennandukwe/LLMReady/README.md

-# LLMReady
+# :fire: LLM Ready
-A resource hub for building LLM-forward products
+A resource hub for developers, product managers, and designers building LLM-forward products.